*Free Digital Map Available*

 The striking shape of Mt Daikigi

-I took a short break at the sole bench and enjoyed the view of the nearby, pillar-shaped Daikigi (大キギ).
+I took a break on the single bench placed on the narrow summit, and enjoyed the view of the nearby, pillar-shaped Daikigi (大キギ).
 I soon set off again, and at 3pm, I was standing on the top of Mt Ryokami (両神山 りょうかみさん ryokami-san), a 100 famous mountain of Japan.
-I was glad to be standing on the summit again, even more since the weather was even better than the first time.
+I was happy to be standing on the top again, and with better weather than the first time round.

 On the left, the mountains of Okutama

 Westward view from the top of Mt Ryokami